KiaShamaei/spiliterTest/README.md

 * [ you can find Swagger doc in http://localhost:8098/swagger-ui/index.html ]
 * [ or run this command "$mvn spring-boot:run" ]

-### How to work this app
+### How to work with this app
 Firstly call /register method and add user then /login with this user and get jwtToken put this token in header of all noAuth endpoint
 -------------
-to work with this app follow this step :
+to work with the app follow these steps :
 1.add users
 2.add Group (gang)
 3.add bill